fluviangumbo/CLI-README-Generator/sample/README.md

-# Sample README
+# PostgreSQL CMS for Employers
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Descripton

-This is a sample document.
+This project is designed to be an interface for an employer to view and manage their employees and data from one simple command line application.

 ## Table of Contents
 1. [Installation](#installation)